ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 - vpe - All of the Virtual Private Endpoint Gateways for private connectivity to cloud services.
 - dns - For DNS locations see [working with custom resolvers[(https://{DomainName}/docs/dns-svcs?topic=dns-svcs-custom-resolver&interface=ui).
 The DNS location appliances managed by the DNS Service consume network interfaces in this subnet.

 There is a companion [GitHub Repository](https://github.com/IBM-Cloud/vpc-transit) that can be used to follow along as the resources are created.
 Clone and initialize the files **local.env** and **config_tf/terraform.tfvars**.
-The APIKEY in local.env is a secret that should not be shared.
-The config_tf/terraform.tfvars has an initial section that requires modification.
+The APIKEY in local.env is a secret that should not be kept secret.

    ```sh
    git clone https://github.com/IBM-Cloud/vpc-transit